 During our stay at Hicksville we visited a place that could only exist in California, Pioneertown.

 I had visited in Pioneertown back in March (though did not blog about it) with my dad, who grew up with heavy doses of the western TV shows in the 50s, which is all how Pioneertown began.
-Western stars Roy Rogers and Gene Autry broke ground in 1947 to build a permanent live-in 1880s era western town to not only use for sets while filming a variety of western TV shows and movies, but was also a place for those working to stay, as the place had real buildings, instead of just facades (although some are facades), including homes.
+Western stars Roy Rogers and Gene Autry broke ground in 1947 to build a permanent live-in 1880s era western town.
+A place for not just filming, but places for stars and crew to stay in, and for some to actually live, for this place includes not just facades, but real homes as well.

 Today, Pioneertown is still indeed a real town, with residents, including Bill and JoAnne, who breed and own Pygora goats (often mistaken for sheep – seriously, so many people were saying “Look!
 Sheep!” when we there there), and use their goats for their fiber and milk.
 JoAnn sat on the porch of a small shop along Mane Street (get it?) spinning, her and her husband’s goats outside in a small pen.
 Inside the shop there was a variety of items made from the goats, including hand spun and woven socks, scarves, as well as soap made from the goats’ milk.

 The most popular joint in Pioneertown has to be Pappy and Harriet’s Pioneertown Palace, a true honky-tonk if there ever was one, complete with real cowboys and bikers as patrons, and a small stage for performers.
 It’s also one of the best places to get some grub in the Joshua Tree and Yucca Valley area.
 In addition to the strange old sets, small shops and Pappy and Harriet’s there is a motel on site, and I am tempted to stay there in the future, as I’m all about unique destinations.

 If you love bizarre, off-beat tourist destinations, or the west, and find yourself even as close as Palm Springs (roughly a 40 minute drive), I suggest a visiting Pioneertown.